History of Baltimore: Civil rights

 In the 1930s and 1940s, the local chapter of the National Association for the Advancement of Colored People, the black churches, and the Afro-American weekly newspaper took charge of organizing and publicizing demonstrations.
 There was no rioting.

 Read's Drug Store in Baltimore was the site of one of the nation's earliest sit-ins in January 1955.
 When a handful of black students sat at the store's lunch counter for less than half an hour, it precipitated a wave of desegregation.

 In the late 1950s Martin Luther King Jr. and his national civil rights movement inspired black ministers in Baltimore to mobilize their communities in opposition to local discrimination.
 The churches were instrumental in keeping lines of communication open between the geographically and politically divided middle-class and poor blacks, a chasm that had widened since the end of World War II.
 Ministers formed a network across churches and denominations and did much of the face-to-face work of motivating people to organize and protest.
 In many cases they also adopted King's theology of justice and freedom and altered their preaching styles.

+Civil rights activists also adopted more radical positions in the late 1960s.
+For example, Walter Lively, a socialist community activist, worked with and helped found several Black organizations devoted to racial and class equality and developed his own printing house and community museum.